shintoo/naturalist-showcase/README.md

 - **Learn** with descriptions provided by Wikipedia, and if there is no wikipedia page for the observation's taxon, then the phylogenetic tree is climbed until the most local taxon with a wikipedia page is found.
 That way, there is always a description provided!
 (For example, if there is no wikipedia page for the species, nor the genus, but there is for the family).
-The description will then have additional text to indicate this, e.g. "Philodinida is a member of subclass Bdelloidea. [...]"
+The description will then have additional text to indicate this, e.g. "Philodinida is an order within the Bdelloidea subclass. [bdelloidea description]"